nikerla/vc-content/pages/businessfeatures/product-information-management.md

                         </div>
 						<div class="post-t">What is a backorder?
 Backorder definition</div>
 						<div class="post-descr">
-							Using our personal experience and the E-consultancy blog reviews, we have compiled a list of B2B ecommerce websites and companies, who provide inspiration and have truly been revolutionary and innovative.
+							First of all, let’s establish a backorder definition – what does back order mean?
+Assume your business is doing well.
+Actually, it’s doing fantastic!
+The sales are so great you start struggling to keep up with the demand.
+How do you address this?
 						</div>
-						<a href="{{ '/glossary/b2b-ecommerce-companies-websites' | absolute_url }}" class="post-link">Read more...</a>
+						<a href="{{ '/glossary/what-is-backorder' | absolute_url }}" class="post-link">Read more...</a>
 					</div>
 				</div>
 			</div>